Bloomberg Philanthropies website homepage shown on screen.

 Charitable trusts are a tax-slaying weapon for $1M+ investors.
 Ron McCoy, with 40+ years of fiduciary expertise, unveils how to use CRTs and CLTs to slash your tax bill while amplifying your legacy.
 Master wealth preservation with precision.

-This article explores how Charitable Remainder Trusts (CRTs) and Charitable Lead Trusts (CLTs) can transform your $1M+ portfolio, offering elite tactics to maximize wealth and impact.
+This article explains how Charitable Remainder Trusts (CRTs) and Charitable Lead Trusts (CLTs) can boost your portfolio and your impact, along with key tactics to maximize results.

 The Power of Charitable Trusts

-- Charitable Remainder Trusts (CRTs): You or your heirs receive income (fixed or variable) for a term or lifetime, with the remainder going to charity.
-You get an immediate income tax deduction based on the charity’s projected share, and capital gains taxes are deferred on contributed assets.
+• Charitable Remainder Trusts (CRTs): You or your chosen beneficiaries receive income from the trust for a set term or lifetime, then the remainder goes to charity.
+You get an immediate income tax deduction based on the projected charitable amount, and you can defer capital gains taxes on assets you put into the trust.

 Five Elite Tactics for Charitable Trusts

-- Fund CRTs with Appreciated Assets: Contribute low-basis stocks or real estate to a CRT to defer capital gains taxes.
-Reinvest proceeds into diversified assets, like dividend aristocrats, for steady income.
+1. Fund CRTs with Appreciated Assets: Use low-basis stocks or real estate to defer capital gains and reinvest in dividend stocks or other income-generating assets.

 Actionable Tips from Ron McCoy

-- Reinvest Trust Income: Channel CRT payouts into tax-free munis or value stocks to compound wealth.
-Ron’s 2006 whale client reinvested $200K yearly this way.
+• Reinvest Trust Income: Use CRT payouts for tax-free municipal bonds or value stocks to keep growing your wealth.

 Challenges and Considerations